Charadriiformes / Scolopacidae / Calidris

 Conservation

-Classified as Vulnerable due to significant population declines.
-Counts at Langebaan Lagoon in South Africa, a key wintering site, show a 40% decline between 1975 and 2009, with similar trends observed in Australia.
-These declines are potentially linked to global warming effects at breeding grounds affecting lemming populations, which in turn influences predator pressure on nesting birds.
-The species has an estimated annual survival rate of 75-80%, with the oldest recorded individual reaching 19 years of age.
-Conservation measures are coordinated under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA).
+Assessed as Vulnerable by BirdLife International.
+Counts at Langebaan Lagoon, South Africa, indicate a 40% decline between 1975 and 2009, with similar trends noted in Australia, potentially linked to global warming effects at breeding grounds.
+The population appears to be decreasing.
+The species is covered by the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA).

 Source: Wikipedia · CC BY-SA 3.0